CONSIDER AMYLOID PLAQUE BIOMARKER TESTING AS THE NEXT STEP FOR YOUR PATIENTS

 Risk for Image Misinterpretation and Other Errors

-• Image interpretation should be performed independently of the patient’s clinical information.
-The use of clinical information in the interpretation of Amyvid images has not been evaluated and may lead to errors.
-Other errors may be due to extensive brain atrophy that limits the ability to distinguish gray and white matter on the Amyvid scan as well as motion artifacts that distort the image
+• The use of clinical information in the interpretation of Amyvid images has not been evaluated and may lead to an inaccurate assessment.
+Extensive brain atrophy as well as motion artifacts that distort the image may limit the ability to distinguish gray and white matter on an Amyvid scan.

 Radiation Risk

-The most common adverse reactions reported in clinical trials were headache (1.8%), musculoskeletal pain (0.7%), blood pressure increased (0.7%), nausea (0.7%), fatigue (0.5%), and injection site reaction (0.5%)
+The most common adverse reactions reported in clinical trials were headache (1.8%), musculoskeletal pain (0.7%), blood pressure increased (0.7%), nausea (0.7%), fatigue (0.5%), injection site reaction (0.5%), anxiety (0.4%), back pain (0.4%), claustrophobia (0.4%), dizziness (0.4%), feeling cold (0.4%), insomnia (0.4%) and neck pain (0.4%).

-AM HCP ISI 14SEP2022
+AM HCP ISI 24JUN2025

 Please see Full Prescribing Information for Amyvid.